-Dodd-Frank in Trump's sights ahead of Friday Treasury meeting
+Trump signs orders that take aim at Dodd-Frank

 Related: House GOP vows to offer Dodd-Frank overhaul bill by end of April

-Sherrod Brown, the top Democrat on the Senate Banking Committee, issued a statement Friday warning against potential rollbacks.
+Sherrod Brown, the top Democrat on the Senate Banking Committee, warned against potential rollbacks.

 "Any actions to undermine these protections encourage Wall Street's risky behavior and leave taxpayers and our economy exposed to another catastrophe," Brown said.

+House Financial Services Chairman Jeb Hensarling praised the president's actions to "end bailouts" and "make Wall Street accountable" in a statement.

-On Friday, Mnuchin also endorsed House Financial Services Chairman Jeb Hensarling's latest plan to replace and repeal the 2010 reform law.
+On Friday, Mnuchin endorsed Hensarling's latest plan to replace and repeal the 2010 reform law.

 "We are supportive of him bringing forth this legislation and looking forward to working with him," said the former Goldman Sachs banker.
 A committee hearing on Hensarling's proposal is scheduled for next Wednesday.

-Speaking at an event on the sidelines of the IMF and World Bank spring meetings, Mnuchin said Thursday the scope of Treasury's regulatory review goes beyond rules tied to Dodd-Frank, which the president has called "horrendous."
+Mnuchin said the scope of Treasury's regulatory review goes beyond rules tied to Dodd-Frank, which the president has called "horrendous."
 Mnuchin's staff has already met with more than a dozen focus groups to find areas for improvement, he said.

 The Treasury secretary said the goal of the review was not to throw out all the rules to safeguard the financial system, but to ensure "proper regulation."
 He said he wanted banks to be able to lend without putting taxpayers at risk.